Laci1953/Software-for-Z80ALL-retro-computer/CLOCK/readme.txt

 00:00:03 since the last clock call...
 >

-Very useful to measure the performance of CP/M programs
+Very useful to measure the execution speed of CP/M programs

 Example: